csinva/hierarchical-dnn-interpretations/reproduce_figs/readme.md

-**This folder contains notebooks to reproduce / extend the results in the paper.**text datasets
+**This folder contains notebooks to reproduce / extend the results in the paper.**

 The [text notebook](text_fig2.ipynb) contains code to load a pretrained model on the SST dataset.
 Then, you can give it different sentences and observe the hierarchical interpretations it produces.